spott/building_babel/README.md

 ### Implementation questions:

+* The optimizer keeps a record of every parameter in the model in order to continue training it... do we need to preserve the optimizers record?
+* if we want to have different learning rates for different parts of the model, I think we *have* to have the optimizer keep track of different
 * do we zero-init the embedding space as we expand it? or randomly initialize it?
 * How do we deal with the learning rate on previously learned parts of the model?
 * How do we deal with the residual connection after each attention head (especially if we have separate learning rates for the previous part of the model)?